armando-mux/PFG/README.md

 ---
----
----
----

 # To do list

-[] Develop the program that collect the data for Windows.
+[x] Develop the program that collect the data for Windows.

 [] Develop the program that collect the data for Android.

 [] Develop the program that collect the data for Linux.

 [] Make a list of important items to look for in the network case.

 [] Make a list of important items to look for in the HW case.

 [] Make a list of important items to look for in the  case.